OpenNebula/docs/source/operations_guide/vm_management/img_guide.rst

           <description>luks key</description>
     </secret>

-Then define the secret and set its value, beware it's base64 encoded.
+and define the secret and set its value, beware it's base64 encoded. **This has to be done on every hypervisor**

 .. prompt:: text $ auto